-Quasars are actually very bright cores of young galaxies, and they contain what is called super massive black holes, which are about a billion times larger than our sun.
-We can see them in galaxies that are far away, and formed a very long time ago (even by geological time) and the light from them is just now reaching our planet.
+Quasars are actually very bright cores of young galaxies, and they contain what are called super massive black holes, which are about a billion times larger than our sun.
+We can see them in galaxies that are far away and formed a very long time ago (even by geological time) and the light from them is just now reaching our planet.

 The black holes are invisible but the cosmic material is not, and it also forms some disks which are the cause for the quasar's light.
 But despite the fact that scientists deducted that such clouds of gas have to exist, they didn't witness the coming into place of such a cloud.
 Daniel Progra, a physics professor at the University of Nevada points out how lucky this discovery is.